-Capital Assets - The Road Commission had \$50,527,472 in net capital assets at the end of the year.
+Capital Assets - The Road Commission had \$54,317,445 in net capital assets at the end of the year.
 The reason for the increase from the previous year is the result of capital outlay and the capitalization of road and bridge projects funded by Federal, State and local sources.
 A summary of capital assets net of accumulated depreciation at year-end in comparison to the previous year is as follows:

-2016
+2018 2017

-Nondepreciable capital assets \$ 17,158,649 \$ 17,286,064
+Nondepreciable capital assets \$ 17,920,106 \$ 17,286,064

-Buildings and improvements, net 1,051,365 1,092,860
+Buildings and improvements, net 1,025,742 1,092,860

-Equipment, net 1,477,487 1,544,745
+Equipment, net 1,788,658 1,544,745

-Infrastructure, net 30,668,055 30,901,707
+Infrastructure, net 33,582,939 30,901,707

-Total \$ 50,355,556 \$ 50,825,376
+Total \$ 54,317,445 \$ 50,825,376

-Additional information about the Road Commission's capital assets activity may be found in Note 4 on page 21 of the financial statements.
+Additional information about the Road Commission's capital assets activity may be found in Note 4 of the financial statements.

-Long-term Liabilities - At the beginning of the year the Road Commission had three installment loans outstanding that amounted to \$467,612.
-The Road Commission paid the scheduled principal and interest payments on that installment debt during the year and did not enter into any additional debt instruments.
-This activity, along with changes in accrued compensated absences resulted in an overall decrease in the outstanding balance in long-term liabilities of \$171,976.
+Long-term Liabilities - At the beginning of the year the Road Commission's long-term liabilities were comprised of three installment loans outstanding, accrued compensated absences and a retiree life insurance payable.
+During the year the Road Commission paid off one life insurance policy and made the scheduled principal and interest payments on the installment debt and did not enter into any additional debt agreements.
+This activity, along with changes in accrued compensated absences resulted in an overall decrease in the outstanding balance in long-term liabilities of \$193,367.

-Additional information on the Road Commission's long-term liabilities may be found in Note 4 on page 22 of the financial statements.
+Additional information on the Road Commission's long-term liabilities may be found in Note 4 of the financial statements.